rja40/Strategic-Asset-Manager/README.md

 #### Machine Learning Prediction

- * prediction_meanprice_sentiment.py - builds and save models for 35 companies mentioned in the ticker.
+ * prediction_meanprice_sentiment.py - builds and train the models for 35 companies mentioned in the ticker.
- * prediction_90days.py -  the 90
+ * prediction_90days.py -  forecasts 90 days values from the models created
+ * mutual_funds.py - builds and train the models for top mutuals funds

 #### Chatbot